erinvdoyle/flowerfarm/README.md

 <img src="assets/images/screenshots/visittesting.png">
 </p>
 </details>
 - The newsletter signup box on the Visit page requires an email address to be entered before permitting submission.
 Entering text without an @ results in a directive to enter a functional email address.
-The user data is then collected and correctly routed to the Code Institute form dump.
+The user data is then collected and correctly routed to the Code Institute form dump.<br>

 <details>